test-fullautomation/robotframework-tutorial/900_building_testsuites/doc_src/building_testsuites.rst

 * Follow up definitions in configuration files overwrite previous definitions (of the same parameter)
 * Select between several criteria to let the RobotFramework AIO use a certain JSON configuration file

-The **RobotFramework_Testsuites** supports two different kinds of JSON configuration files:
+The **RobotFramework_TestsuitesManagement** supports two different kinds of JSON configuration files:

 * Configuration files containing the parameter definitions
 * A certain single configuration file containing the mapping between the configuration files with parameter definitions and a name